 In other words, we must be aware that misfortunes are inevitable in life in order to avoid the feeling of unnecessary pain.
 Worrying about and fearing death, for instance, will only cost us our mental health since we cannot change human mortality.
 If we do not accept the reality of such foreseeable events, we will be exhausted due to unrealistic expectations.

 As I mentioned earlier in a post, we can learn from the Stoics to regulate our emotions by differentiating between things that are within our control and those that aren’t.

 Epictetus asserts that one should “remove [the habit of] aversion from all things that are not within our power, and apply it to things undesirable which are within our power”.
 This is plausible in the case of people getting distressed after having been through a negative experience they have no control of.
 It would be foolish of someone to experience sadness as a result of something out of their control, as this feeling will not change the situation.

 For instance, it is common for sportsmen to lose competitions.
-In this situation, the wisest thing to do is move on and work harder for the next competition rather than getting discouraged and depressed over something that cannot be changed or controlled.
+The wisest thing to do is move on and work harder for the next competition rather than getting discouraged.
 That does not necessarily mean that they should not work hard for the upcoming tournament, but rather accept what life throws at you and plan your next step with no negative feelings.
 Success is never guaranteed in any situation.
 Hence, despite how much thought one gives to a certain event or outcome, it is a useless to be concerned about the things one cannot control.

 It’s important to point out that the Stoics, and Epictetus in particular, take the idea of indifference to an extreme level.
 We can find a middle ground by letting ourselves feel the emotions, but regulate them in such a way that they do not take a toll on us.
 Having a mindset that allows you to deal with unpleasant situations in such a way that it does not sacrifice your happiness can make a huge difference in your life.